 6. Sura created a company-wide strategy to tackle many types of change

-Sura, a financial services leader, was going through several changes at once: digitalization in the pensions department, an innovation initiative, product sales strategy revamp, and the implementation of a new project.
-To successfully go through it, Sura needed to become a more flexible and modern organization that can quickly enact change.
+Sura, a financial services leader, was going through several changes at once: digitalization in the pensions department, an innovation initiative, a product sales strategy revamp, and the implementation of a new project.
+To successfully go through it, Sura needed to become a more flexible and modern organization that could quickly enact change.

 To achieve success in these projects, the company:

-• Prioritized projects and assigned a sponsor, project manager, and change manager to each project.
+- Prioritized projects and assigned a sponsor, project manager, and change manager to each project.

-• Integrated change management and project management.
+- Integrated change management and project management.

-• Initiated role-based training programs.
+- Initiated role-based training programs.

-• Transitioned from the traditional sales approach of selling one product to selling multiple products to one client.
+- Transitioned from the traditional sales approach of selling one product to selling multiple products to one client.

-• Moved 300 employees from fixed office space to a Flex Office Program, which enabled them to work remotely.
+- Moved 300 employees from fixed office space to a Flex Office Program, which enabled them to work remotely.

 To revamp sales and product processes, the leadership had to overcome resistance from the sales team first.
 Working with dedicated, invested sponsors has helped them to get the team on board and carry out change.